hallowshaw/Personal-Portfolio/README.md

 - **Skills:** List of my technical skills and competencies.
 - **Projects:** Showcase of the projects I have worked on, with descriptions and links.
 - **Contact:** Form integrated with email.js for easy communication.
 Also includes links to my resume and other social media profiles.
-- **Profile Visits:** Implemented profile visits feature using Node.js and fs.
+- **Profile Visits:** Implemented profile visits feature using Node.js and MongoDB.

 ## Built With